 What makes it possible for a small control panel manufacturer in Aichi, Japan to do business alongside European business giants?
 The secret lies in Miaksa’s ability to provide drafts, proposals, and planning, and in the pull-based business style that has kept it in the lead.

 Traditional image of a control panel manufacturer is somewhat old with triangular, slate roofs and concrete floors.
 But Mikasa’s head office is different.
 You will understand once you visit, but their office is just like a distributor for luxury foreign cars, showcasing control panel demo machines with foreign electrical parts.
 Mikasa also runs 13 websites including seigyobann.com (“seigyobann” is equivalent to “control panel” in English), publishes magazines, and holds nationwide seminars.
 They aggressively work to disseminate information.
 “People [in Japan] are often told to work twice as hard as others, but if you work 13 times harder than others, you can gather that much more information and differentiate yourself from the competition,” Ishida laughs.

 Today, Mikasa receives inquiries about control panels every day through the website and word of mouth of their clients.
 Today, Mikasa has over 200,000 customers on their list, as a result of summarizing the information gathered.
 This potential and the company’s knowledge in a wide range of field and standards are decisive factors for numerous domestic and foreign companies to contact them.

-Business: Design and production of, and incidental work related to control panels for facilities and industrial equipment.
-Risk analysis, document production, and evaluation testing according to the laws and standards of each destination country.
+Business: Design and production of control panels, risk analysis, document production, and evaluation testing according to the laws and standards of each destination country

 President: Shigeki Ishida